denvera/logger_amqp_backend/README.md

 # LoggerAmqpBackend

 Elixir Logger backend to send logs to an AMQP broker (eg: RabbitMQ).
 Based largely on [logger_file_backend](https://github.com/onkel-dirtus/logger_file_backend).
+`LoggerAmqpBackend` is a custom backend for the elixir :logger application.
+The `:logger` application should be started prior to using this backend.

+## Configuration

 ## Installation

 If [available in Hex](https://hex.pm/docs/publish), the package can be installed